Wizqdev/Hosting-Website/README.md

 <br/><br/><br/>
 ## :warning:  Warning/Copyright
-We cannot force you to keep the "Made By Prajwal" in the footer, but please consider keeping it.
-It helps getting more visibility to the project and so getting better.
-We won't do technical support for installations without the notice in the footer.
-And the version check in the Admin area.
+We cannot force you to keep the "Made By Prajwal" in the footer, It helps getting more visibility to the project and so getting better. or else i will dmca it